17 Popular Turkish Desserts that You Simply Can’t Miss

 Given it is believed that Noah’s Ark landed on Mt.
 Ararat, this is a popular dish believed to have originated from the pudding made by Noah.

 Basically, it is believed he made a pudding from the grains, dried fruits, and nuts that were left on the boat.
+The interesting thing about this dessert is that it is different depending on who makes it.

 It’s usually made with whatever is around.
 If you have hazelnuts, add those in.
 If you don’t have raisins but do have cranberries, there you go.